Gabeeh94/Economic-Freedom-Regression/README.md

 After all this, let's start with a simple linear regression.

-We assign the values ​​of GDP per capita to the 'y' variable to be explained and the economic freedom score to the explanatory 'x' variable.
+We assign the values of GDP per capita to the 'y' variable to be explained and the economic freedom score to the explanatory 'x' variable.
 We use the statsmodels module to run the regression and plot the results as well as the residuals:

 ![](images/linear_regression.png)